-Julieann is the Deputy Chief Executive, Resources of the Department for Education and Child Development.
+Julieann is the Deputy Chief Executive of the Department for Education and Child Development.
 Julieann has over 25 years experience in the South Australian public sector in finance, corporate services and infrastructure roles.
 Julieann holds a Bachelor of Economics and a Graduate Diploma from the Australian Institute of Company Directors and is a Fellow of CPA Australia.
 Julieann also served as a Director of a Credit Union for over 10 years and is on a number of government boards and Committees.
 Julieann is currently the Deputy Chair of Nature Play SA.
 Julieann has been a Zoos SA board member since 2013 and has been a Life Member since 2008.

 With her extensive experience in master planning and strategic budget and asset management Julieann looks forward to bringing her experience to the Zoos SA Board and is committed to a successful and sustainable future for Zoos SA.

 Kate has over ten years board and executive experience with a Top 100 public listed company, in the private sector including two of Australia’s leading not-for-profits.
 She has wide-ranging experience across diverse industries including not for profits, community services, health, retail, disability and manufacturing.
 She is also a member of Zoos SA Risk and Governance Committee.
 Kate joined the board as a co-opted member in 2012.